CluedIn-io/CluedIn.Documentation/docs/040-integration/080-build-integration.md

 As you can see in the example - these are the main components:
 - A *client* that knows how to retrieve data from your source (e.g. `MyFirstIntegrationClient.cs`).
 It has methods to produce plain objects with the information.
-- The method `GetData` in the main Crawling class `MyFirstIntegrationCrawler.cs` - you can consider this as the entrypoint for the provider.
+- The method `GetData` in the main Crawling class `MyFirstIntegrationCrawler.cs` - you can consider this as the entry point for the provider.
 This method will invoke the correct methods of the *client*, in order to yield plain objects.
 - A *Vocabulary* class (e.g. `UserVocabulary.cs`) which is for the most part generated automatically.
 This class defines the different keys of the data you are processing and how they map to generic terms (email, address, company) also in use in other sources.
 In addition it can define the relationship with other *Vocabularies* (also known as edges).
 For example the relationship between a user and a company.
 - A *ClueProducer* (e.g. `UserClueProducer.cs`) which essentially translates the plain object (retrieved by the *client*) into a *clue*, which is the object understood by CluedIn.
 It uses the keys from the *Vocabulary* to map the data from the object to the clue.

-In this case the sample API was very open and generic, however in other cases you may need extra information (credentials, datasources, etc.) on how to connect to the source, or what data to retrieve.
+In this case the sample API was very open and generic, however in other cases you may need extra information (credentials, data sources, etc.) on how to connect to the source, or what data to retrieve.
 This can be captured in the *CrawlJobData* (e.g. `MyFirstIntegrationCrawlJobData.cs`).
 You can enrich it with whatever properties you need.
 However, you will also need to expand two methods in the *Provider* (e.g. `MyFirstIntegrationProvider.cs`):
 - `GetCrawlJobData` which translates the keys from a generic dictionary into the *CrawlJobData* object and
 - `GetHelperConfiguration` which performs the opposite translation (from the *CrawlJobData* to a dictionary)